one-degree-north/mate-2020-red/README.md

 ### Hardware:

-* The Schmatics folder has the electric schamatics in it
+* The Schematics folder has the electric schematics in it

 Our current hardware is:
 Main - Arduino Mega